lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/Results/README.md

 **Manhattan plot showing candidate loci (in bold) across the 3 chromosomes based on Fst**
 ![KD](https://github.com/lcouper/MosquitoThermalSelection/assets/10873177/54280dd8-8c61-4be6-ab04-72365d458b4c)

-#### Examine allele frequency differences between control and heat-selected group
+## 5. Examine allele frequency differences for candidate loci
+Methods:
-Step 1: calculated frequency of alternative allele for each SNP separately for control and heat-selected.
+1. Calculate frequency of alternative allele for each SNP separately for control and heat-selected.
-Step 2: calculated difference in allele frequency between these groups.
+2. Calculate difference in allele frequency between these groups.
-Step 3: generated matched controls for each SNP:
+3. Generated matched controls for each SNP:
 To generate matched controls:
 - Identify SNPs on same chromsome and at least 100k bp away from focal SNP
 - Keep those within 5% of starting (control) frequency as focal SNP